granchetti/google-test/README.md

 ### Jenkins

 We have a Jenkinsfile with the configuration of a job in Jenkins.
-Before executing it, we need to install the Allure report plugin to see a prettier report.

 ## References